What is the RVI Indicator

 However, while most oscillators focus on the high and low prices (extremes) within a certain period, the RVI pays more attention to the closing price, relative to the opening price.

 In addition to overbought and oversold signals, oscillators also tend to communicate whether a trend is gaining momentum or losing it.
 The inherent danger of using oscillators is that they can deliver false signals in the middle of strong trends, but this can sometimes be mitigated by combining them with other indicators.
-Some of the most common oscillators, other than RVI, include Stochastics, MACD, RSI (Relative Strength Indicator) and CCI (Commodity Channel Index).
+Some of the most common oscillators, other than RVI, include Stochastics, MACD indicator, RSI indicator (Relative Strength Indicator) and CCI indicator (Commodity Channel Index).

 - Calculation of RVI